-B-9 Pre-construction wildlife surveys (following appropriate survey protocol, as applicable) shall be performed by qualified biologists to locate active raptor nests, owl/harrier burrows and blunt-nosed leopard lizard burrows and other resources defined in Table C.3-11 in/or adjacent to the ROW and access road areas.
+B-9 Pre-construction wildlife surveys (following appropriate survey protocol, as applicable) shall be performed by qualified biologists to locate raptor nests, owl/harrier burrows and other resources defined in Table C.3-11 in/or adjacent to the ROW and access road areas.
 Maps and reports, as well as proposed fence locations, shall be provided to the CPUC's approved biological monitor for review and approval prior to the start of construction.

-Based on survey results, construction and operation activities shall be scheduled to avoid critical breeding, nesting and rearing seasons for sensitive wildlife species occupying a given area, as defined in Table C.3-11 below.
+Based on survey results, construction and operation activities shall be scheduled to avoid critical seasons for sensitive wildlife species, as defined in Table C.3-11 below.
 Specific identified habitats (nests, riparian habitat, burrows, etc.) shall be avoided during specific seasons throughout the construction, operation, and maintenance of the approved project.
 Travel routes for vehicles, equipment and personnel will be along existing roads.
 If such roads are not present, routes will be flagged or fenced and no activities would be permitted outside these areas.
-If active nests, burrows or other habitat are observed, the avoidance period and buffer distances shown in Table C.3-11 will be implemented.
+If nests, burrows or other habitat are observed, the avoidance period and buffer distances shown in Table C.3-11 will be implemented.

 Specific distances from resources (see Table C.3-11) shall be maintained during construction, operation and maintenance of the transmission line.
 Travel areas shall be flagged prior to construction (see Mitigation Measure B-2), and biological monitors as specified by CPUC will be present during construction to verify that no vehicular travel occurs outside flagged areas.
-However, an exemption (variance) to a mitigative measure may be approved by CDFG or USFWS on a case-by-case basis.
-When a particular species (i.e. blunt-nosed leopard lizard) for which a specific mitigation measure has been proposed cannot be avoided by construction activities, a variance will be requested from the appropriate resource agency by the designated Project Biologist.
-Biological monitors will also have the authority to terminate construction activities if any significant adverse effect on special status species is observed.
+Biological monitors will have the authority to terminate construction activities if any significant adverse effect on special status species is observed.